 With the move from Intel to Apple Silicon, Apple switched from x86-64 to ARM64.
 Since binaries made for x86-64 (Intel Macs) can’t run natively on ARM64 (Apple Silicon), apps need to be updated or the OS needs to do something that allows them to run.
 Small problem: not all apps are updated and the something done at the OS level doesn’t always work well.

 From a performance point of view, apps that rely on Rosetta are slower than native, but at least the apps I use are still faster than running natively on the previous generation of Macs.
-There’s a delay when opening an app for the first time or after an update because Rosetta needs to convert the app first, but I don’t think this will be a problem for most users unless we’re talking about massive apps.
+There’s a delay when opening an app for the first time or after an update because Rosetta needs to convert the app first, but I don’t think this will be a problem for most users unless we’re talking about huge programs.

-One question I have about Rosetta 2 is long term support.
+One question I have about Rosetta 2 is the long term support.
 Apple hasn’t mentioned anything about this, but looking at the previous transition (PowerPC to Intel), Rosetta was shipped with OS X for 3 years only (between 2006 and 2009).
 We’ll have to wait, but it’s Apple we’re talking about… I wouldn’t expect Microsoft levels of support for this.

 After years defending dongles, the touch bar, and the thickness of their devices, they reverted some of the changes (a surprise!) and the result is a computer that works better than previous models.

 This is something that I wasn’t expecting and actually avoid (on phones, for example).
 I still don’t like notches, but macOS handles it better than I expected.